-Inspired by such a learning paradigm, we explore the use of various foundation models to provide learning signals and enhance learning efficiency.
+Inspired by such a learning paradigm, we explore various foundation models to provide learning signals and enhance learning efficiency.
 Then two fundamental challenges arise: (1) what is the concrete form to present prior knowledge for RL; (2) how to leverage the corresponding prior knowledge effectively for downstream tasks.
-Based on how humans complete the new task shown in Fig. \ref{fig:intro}, there are three kinds of prior knowledge that answer the questions: what should I do now? am I closer to the goal? did I succeed?
-Notably, these prior knowledge can be aligned with the core concepts well in the Markov Decision Process (\textbf{MDP}), which corresponds to the policy function, the value function, and the success-reward function.
-Fortunately, the great success of the foundation models in natural language processing \citep{transformer, bert, gpt-3, gpt-4} and computer vision \citep{vit, clip, dalle-2, sam} makes it possible to acquire considerable and informative prior knowledge for embodied agents.
+Based on the example shown in Fig. \ref{fig:intro}, three kinds of prior knowledge answer the question: what should I do now? am I closer to the goal? did I succeed?
+These prior knowledge are aligned with the core concepts well in the Markov Decision Process (\textbf{MDP}), namely the policy function, the value function, and the success-reward function.
+Fortunately, the great success of the foundation models in natural language processing \citep{transformer, bert, gpt-3, gpt-4} and computer vision \citep{vit, clip, dalle-2, sam} makes it possible to acquire considerable and informative prior knowledge.

 Consequently, for systematically utilizing the abundant prior knowledge to facilitate the embodied agent efficiently learning on its own, we introduce the Reinforcement Learning from Foundation Priors (\textbf{RLFP}) to leverage policy, value, and success-reward prior knowledge.
-In this framework, the learning signals of RL are derived from corresponding foundation models.
 The policy prior gives a warm start behavior of the agent; the value prior informs to reach better states, and the success-reward prior gives the final success feedback.